JoinColony/colonyNetwork/docs/_Docs_Overview.md

   * `ENSRegistry.sol`

 Colony also supports the creation of extension contracts for use with other smart contracts or dapps.
-There is one officially supported extension, the OneTxPayment (the OldRoles extension has been deprecated).
+There are four officially supported extensions:
+  * `CoinMachine.sol`
-  * `ExtensionFactory.sol`
+  * `FundingQueue.sol`
   * `OneTxPayment.sol`
-  * `OneTxPaymentFactory.sol`
-  * `OldRoles.sol` (deprecated)
-  * `OldRolesFactory.sol` (deprecated)
+  * `VotingReputation.sol`

 ## Logic Entities
 Broadly speaking, the Colony Network can be divided into four logical entities: